This page describes Kubernetes' Pod object and its use in Google Kubernetes Engine.

 By default, a Pod has no upper bound on the maximum amount of CPU or memory it can use on a node.
 You can set limits to control the amount of CPU or memory your Pod can use on a node.
 A limit is the maximum amount of CPU or memory that Kubernetes guarantees to a Pod.

 In addition to, or instead of, setting a Pod's limits, you can specify limits for individual containers running in the Pod.
 If you only specify limits for the containers, the Pod's limits are the sum of the limits specified for the containers.
 However, each container can only access resources up to its limit, so if you choose to specify the limits on containers only, you must specify limits for each container.
-If you specify both, the sum of limits for all containers must not exceed the Pod requests.
+If you specify both, the sum of limits for all containers must not exceed the Pod limit.

 Limits are not taken into consideration when scheduling Pods, but can prevent resource contention among Pods on the same node, and can prevent a Pod from causing system instability on the node by starving the underlying operating system of resources.